ShortageGlobal/shortage-app/README.md

-# Shopify App Template - Remix
+# Shortage Shopify App

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.
+Based on a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.

 <!-- TODO: Uncomment this after we've started using the template in the CLI -->
 <!-- Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template). -->